antonmi/job_reactor/README.markdown

 JR.enqueue('my_job',{arg1: 1, arg2: 2}, {after: 20}, success, error)
 ```

-The first argument is the name of the job, the second is the arguments will be sent to the job.
+The first argument is the name of the job, the second is the arguments hash for the job.
-The third is the options.
+The third is the options hash.
 If you don't specify any option job will be instant job and will be sent to any free node.
 You can use the following options:
 * `after: seconds` - node will try run the job after  `seconds` seconds;
 * `run_at: time` - node will try run the job at given time;
 * `period: seconds` - node will run job periodically, each `seconds` seconds;